tttmmmyyyy/fixlang-math/Math.md

 Calculates table (2-dimensional array) of binomial coefficients.

-Deprecated: I will move this functio to another library.
+Deprecated: this function will be moved to another project in the future.

 `binomial_coefficients(m)` evaluates to an array of arrays `table` where `table.@(n).@(r)` is the binomial coefficient "binom(n, r)" for 0 <= n <= m and 0 <= r <= n.
 Here `m` has to be less than or equal to 66 to avoid overflow.